Qubix-Network/QuVA/README.md

 **Returns**

-- `validate`: A boolean value indicating whether the object passed all validation rules (true if valid, false otherwise).
+- `check`: A boolean value indicating whether the object passed all validation rules (true if valid, false otherwise).
 - `errors`: A function returning detailed error messages for each property that failed validation.

 ### Built-in Validators